 - 1. Click Preferences in the left-hand navigation panel, to open the Preference page. - 2.
 Under Notification, click e-Alerts. - 3.
 Click the Enable e-Alerts box.
-Boxes for specifying or selecting the following settings appear: - SMTP Server (required)-Enter the name of the Simple Mail Transfer Protocol (SMTP) server that your company uses to send email. - Port Number (optional)-Enter the port number to use when sending e-Alerts.
-If no port number is specified, the default SMTP port 25 will be used.
-(For additional information on all ports, including the SMTP port, access the Knowledge Base to search for the article TCP and UDP ports used by ztC Edge (KB-9357).
-See Accessing Knowledge Base Articles.)
+Boxes for specifying or selecting the following settings appear: - e-Alerts Language-Select a language from the pull-down menu. - List of Recipients (required)-Enter email addresses for all e-Alert recipients. - 4.
+Click Save (or click Reset to restore the previously-saved values).